Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Methodology

+We define a \emph{Task} in \texttt{PerfOpt} not merely as a function to be synthesized, but as a context-dependent optimization problem rooted in an existing codebase.
+Specifically, the granularity is \emph{multi-file}---the model is presented with the full content of the set of files relevant to the performance hotspot.
+Each task in \texttt{PerfOpt} captures a real-world optimization scenario involving issues such as algorithmic inefficiencies, inefficient memory allocations, or concurrency bottlenecks, distinguishing our work from isolated function- or single-file benchmarks (e.g., HumanEval).

-For each task, the dataset includes the following artifacts: \begin{enumerate} \item \textbf{Performance Issue Description:} A natural-language description of the performance problem, extracted manually from developer commit messages or issue tracker reports. \item \textbf{Original Code:} The Java code version prior to the patch. \item \textbf{Developer Solution:} The developer's performance-improving patch. \item \textbf{Unit Tests:} A corresponding suite of tests to verify the plausible correctness of any applied patch.
-We selected test cases by identifying the corresponding unit test class (e.g., \texttt{ClassNameTest.java} for \texttt{ClassName.java}).
-In cases where a direct mapping is not present, we identified the relevant tests by analyzing the project's dependency graph to find test suites that explicitly invoke the modified class. \item \textbf{JMH Benchmarks:} One or more benchmarks are used to quantitatively evaluate performance.
-Each benchmark may contain JMH parameters, used to execute the benchmark in different configurations or to simulate different workloads.
-Benchmarks report either throughput (e.g., ops/$\mu$s) or execution time (e.g., ns/op). \end{enumerate}
+For each task, the dataset includes the following artifacts: \begin{enumerate} \item \textbf{Performance Issue Description:} A natural-language description of the performance problem, extracted manually from developer commit messages or issue tracker reports. \item \textbf{Original Code:} The unoptimized source files. \item \textbf{Developer Solution:} The developer implementation that fixes the performance issue. \item \textbf{Unit Tests:} A test suite used to verify the plausibility of generated patches.
+This includes tests identified via naming conventions (e.g., \texttt{ClassNameTest}) and, where necessary, via dependency graph analysis to capture indirect invocations. \item \textbf{JMH Benchmarks:} The JMH benchmark code developers used to demonstrate their improvement (measuring throughput or execution time). \end{enumerate}

-We summarize basic characteristics of the \texttt{PerfOpt} dataset in Table~\ref{tab:perfopt}.
-Reported performance improvements are for the developer patch, and use a benchmark score that will be detailed in Section~\ref{sec:analysis}.
-Note that this dataset is not representative of \emph{arbitrary} code changes, but specifically designed to only contain real-life code where (often very large) performance improvements are possible.
+We summarize the \texttt{PerfOpt} dataset in Table~\ref{tab:perfopt}.
+Reported performance improvements are for the developer patch, based on a benchmark score that will be detailed in Section~\ref{sec:analysis}.